tech-conferences/confs.tech/ISSUE_TEMPLATE.md

-Hey, here is a cool conference that is missing from the list.
+Hey, here is a conference that is missing from the list.

 ```json
 {